aqaPayam/NakhBot/README.md

 * Existing credits and direct Telegram Stars payment must both result in the same final Sent Nakh behavior.
 * When payment succeeds, the Pending Nakh becomes paid and the system creates the delivered Sent Nakh.
 * The target profile is consumed when Pending Nakh is created or Sent Nakh is sent.
+* Creating a Pending Nakh permanently consumes the sender’s one allowed Nakh flow for that receiver.
+* If the Pending Nakh expires, is abandoned, is cancelled, or payment fails/cancels, the sender still cannot create another Nakh flow for the same receiver.
 * The target profile is not shown again, even if payment is completed later.

 Visibility-off users cannot create a new Pending Nakh or new Sent Nakh.